Draco-lang/Language-suggestions/Specification/Overloading.md

 When calling an overloaded function, each overload is assigned a score, which is a vector of numbers, representing how well each argument matches the given parameter signature.

- 1) If any of the elements in the score vector is 0, the overload is discarded as non-matching.
+ * If any of the elements in the score vector is 0, the overload is discarded as non-matching.
- 2) A vector of different dimensions is also discarded as non-matching (wrong number of arguments).
-Note that this doesn't apply to varargs, if there is a vararg present at the end of the parameter list and if the vector has more dimensions while [1](Overloading.md#L84) didn't discard the overload already, the overload won't be discarded, because of non-matching number of dimensions.
+ * A vector of different dimensions is also discarded as non-matching (wrong number of arguments).
- 3) An overload `A` is chosen over another, when the score vector of `A` dominates the one of `B`, meaning that each element in the vector `A` paired up with the ones in `B` greater or equal.
+ * An overload `A` is chosen over another, when the score vector of `A` dominates the one of `B`, meaning that each element in the vector `A` paired up with the ones in `B` greater or equal.
  For example, `(2, 3, 4)` dominates `(2, 1, 0)`, as `2 >= 2`, `3 >= 1` and `4 >= 0`.
 There can be cases where neither vectors dominate each other: `(1, 2, 1)` and `(2, 1, 2)` for example.
- 4) Two methods can dominate each-other by having the exact same overload scores.
+ * Two methods can dominate each-other by having the exact same overload scores.
- 5) A final, unambiguous overload is only chosen, when there is an overload with a score that dominates all other scores, but is not dominated by any of the other scores.
+ * A final, unambiguous overload is only chosen, when there is an overload with a score that dominates all other scores, but is not dominated by any of the other scores.
- 6) If by the end of resolution there are no non-discarded overloads remaining, the call causes a resolution error for no matching overloads found.
+ * If by the end of resolution there are no non-discarded overloads remaining, the call causes a resolution error for no matching overloads found.
- 7) If by the end of resolution there are multiple non-discarded overloads remaining, the call causes a resolution error for ambiguous overloading.
+ * If by the end of resolution there are multiple non-discarded overloads remaining, the call causes a resolution error for ambiguous overloading.

 The following rules determine for the score for a single argument:
  * Each argument starts with a unitary score (`1`).
  * Type-incompatibility sets the score to `0`, discarding the overload.
+ * If there is a vararg at the end of the parameter list, then for such vararg there is a single dimension allocated in the scoring vector, and a match of the vararg is defined by 0 or more arguments at the correct position matching the type of the vararg.
  * A generic parameter match halves the score.
  * A vararg match halves the score.